Voting Record — Lord Howarth of Newport (10291)

 Commons3 Nov 2004Members' Allowances Majorityno Rebel

-28 May 2004Became a member of the Intelligence and Security (Cabinet Office) Committee
+28 May 2004Became Member, Intelligence and Security (Cabinet Office) Committee

 Commons4 Feb 2003House of Lords Reform — Option 1 (Fully Appointed) — rejected minorityno Rebel